Ingenjoy/Linear-Programming-With-Python/README.md

 ## Requirement

-We are going to use, Scipy and Numpy libraries to solve LP problems.
+We are going to use SciPy, NumPy and PuLP libraries to solve LP problems.
+PuLP is not available on Anaconda, try with `pip`.

 Install via pip:

-    pip3 install scipy numpy
+    pip install scipy numpy pulp

 Install via conda: